Software-Improvement-Group/sigridci/docs/organization-integration/onpremise-integration.md

 ## Development platform integration

-In the on-premise version of Sigrid CI, the analysis runs locally as part of your continuous integration pipeline.
+In the on-premise version of Sigrid CI, the analysis runs as part of your continuous integration pipeline.
 Importing the analysis results into Sigrid is also done within the pipeline.
 Unlike the software-as-a-service version, the on-premise version of Sigrid CI does *not* publish your source code to Sigrid, so your source code never leaves your development platform.

 The on-premise Sigrid CI requires the `sigrid-multi-analysis-import` Docker container.
 The steps for including this container in your pipeline are different for each development platform.
 The next sections cover some common examples: